akveo/ngx-admin/DEV_DOCS.md

 - src
     - app - Components playground, used for components development showcase, also covered with UI tests
+    - docs - Documentation and framework website built on top on the framework
     - backend - Small backend example to run UI tests for @nga/auth
     - framework - Framework itself, divided into npm packages
+        - theme - `@nga/theme` npm package, main framework package
         - auth - `@nga/auth` npm package, auth package (login, register, etc)
-        - theme - `@nga/theme` npm package, main framework package

 # Auth // TODO

 # Theme
-Theme module is a main framework module, consisting from custom UI Kit components (layout, cards, tabs, etc), css-themes support and appearance overrides for 3rd party libraries.
+Theme module is the main framework module, consisting of:

+  - custom UI Kit components (layout, cards, tabs, etc)
+  - css-themes with hot reload support
+  - appearance overrides for 3rd party libraries.

 ## UI Kit structure

 Located in `theme/components`.
-Each component consists of standart angular component structure + `*.theme.scss` file, which is a customizable part of component's styles.
+Each component consists of the standard angular component structure + `*.theme.scss` file, which is a customizable part (customizable here means dependable on a specific theme variables) of component's styles.

 ## Services

 Located in `theme/services`.
 Global theme services.

 ## Styles structure

 Located in `theme/styles`

-- core - Mixins and functions
+- core/ - Common mixins and functions
+- global/ - Root of the 3rd party components overrides and other global styles
-- themes - Built-in themes
+- themes/ - built-in themes
-    - default - Default theme
-        - theme.scss - resulting theme file
-        - variables.scss - theme variables
-    - light - Another theme
+- all.scss - exports all themes' variables, theming engine and global styles
+- components.scss - exports all themes' variables and theming engine but DOES NOT export global styles (should be used in a component)
-    - theming.scss - connects all component `*.theme` files, global styles and all overrides.
+- globals.scss - exports all global styles (overrides, components' `*.theme.scss` themes, fonts, etc)
-- components.scss - imports all components themes
+- themes.scss - all built-in themes
-- globals.scss - all global styles
+- theming.scss - themesation engine

 ### CSS Themes

 - Problem
-  Customizable themes support doesn't work good with angular, as encapsulated in framework styles can't access user app variables.
+  Customizable themes support doesn't work good with angular, as encapsulated in framework components' styles can't access user app variables unless you make them non-encapsulated and export as scss-files).
-  Thus, we need to ask a user to include framework styles separately as global styles, so that it is possible to change SASS variables before the theme styles are processed.
+  Thus, we need to ask a user to include the framework styles separately as global styles, so that it is possible to change SASS variables before the theme styles are processed.

 - Solution
-  Solution is to divide component styles into configurable (with SASS variables) and non-configurable (hardcoded).
+  The solution is to separate component's styles into configurable (with SASS variables) and non-configurable (hardcoded) styles.
-  Then place hardcoded styles into `*.component.scss`, and configurable styles into `*.theme.scss`.
+  Then place hardcoded styles into `*.component.scss`, and dynamic styles into `*.theme.scss`.
-  The `*.theme` files will be included into one `*theme` file with access to default theme variables.
-This files has to be included by the user into their project.
+  The `*.theme` files will be included into one `*theme` file with access to the theme variables.
+This file has to be included by the user into their project.

 - Disadvantages
     - We separate styles, thus it's hard to read the styles in the development mode.
-    - Theme styles are not encapsulated.
+    - Theme styles are not encapsulated, basically are global styles.

 - Possible future solution
-    - CSS variables
+    - CSS variables (currently lack of browsers support)

 ### Multi Themes

 - Problem
-  We cannot change SCSS variables in the runtime as user change the theme (possible with CSS varibles but browser support is very limited).
+  We cannot change SCSS variables in the runtime as user change the theme (possible with CSS variables but browser support is quite limited).

 - Solution
   Thus, we need to build multiple instances of styles in the runtime and encapsulate each theme's bunch of styles under some .theme-name class: